A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Experiments

 To offer readers a more direct impression of the proposed image generation algorithm, We hereby depict the generated defects by using the comparing methods in Fig.~\ref{fig:gen_mvtec}.
 One can see the proposed method, either with or without the online adaptation stage, can achieve significantly more lifelike images compared with other methods.
 In particular, only our method can generate the ``crack'' defects on the hazelnut subcategory.
 On the contrary, the DFM algorithm, though can generate synthetic defective samples with good quality in some scenarios, could fail in generation for some other cases.

-We further illustrate the comparison in a more fine-grained level in Fig.~\ref{fig:gen_fine}.
-From the figure we can see that the proposed method is more well-controlled in generating the defect regions with the specific category and location.

-In addition, the generated images with synthetic defects on BTAD and KSDD2 are also shown in Fig.~\ref{fig:gen_two}.
-One can see that besides MVTec AD, the image quality of AdaBLDM is maintained for the two different datasets.
+We further compare with existing methods in fine-grained details, and experimental results are reported in Fig.~\ref{fig:gen_fine}.
+As shown in Fig.~\ref{fig:gen_fine}, the proposed method is more well-controlled in generating the defect regions with the specific category and location.
+In addition, the generated images with synthetic defects on BTAD and KSDD2 are shown in Fig.~\ref{fig:gen_two}.
+It can be seen that besides MVTec AD, the image quality of AdaBLDM is maintained for the two different datasets.

 Finally, as a qualitative complement to Tab.~\ref{tab:destseg_mvtec}, Fig.~\ref{fig:destseg_mvtec} shows the heat map of anomaly predicted by the DeSTseg algorithm.
-We can see that thanks to the higher quality of the simulated synthetics, the AdaBLDM-equipped AD algorithm can output the best heat maps for anomaly detection and localization.
+We can see that high-quality simulated synthetics benefits the AdaBLDM-equipped algorithm which can output competitive heat maps for anomaly detection and localization.